Projects

 Giving the community a voice

-Centennial now offers a place for the community to ask questions and voice concerns.
-Jacobs established a consolidated customer service center that serves as a single point of contact for all resident concerns, not just public works.
-Residents can call 24 hours a day, 7 days a week or submit requests online.
-Information is entered into a work-order tracking system along with the requesters’ contact information, so a representative may update them on the progress of work through completion of the project.
+We provide a single point of contact for all resident concerns, not just public works.
+Residents can call 24 hours a day, seven days a week or submit service requests online.
+Information is entered into a work-order tracking system along with the requesters’ contact information, so a representative may update them on the progress of work through completion.

 Lasting community impact